An Active, Engaged, Successful You!

-Please note: This program is not currently available to incoming dual credit students due to scheduling and registration limitations.
+Please note: This program is unavailable to incoming dual credit students due to scheduling and registration limitations.
 These students are eligible to inquire about participation in the college’s Phi Theta Kappa International Honor Society.

 As a member of the Honors Program, you will receive the following benefits: